Chiang Rai, Thailand: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A, B, C and O. It's important that you find the right kind.
-The majority of adapters for sale now are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. Be sure to pick the correct type.
+A lot of adapters available are simply plug changers and expect your electronics to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one should be appropriate for most locations.
+This one is sufficent for most areas.

 Airplane phone mount